banerRana/ai-document-pipeline-python-sample/README.md

 > [!NOTE]
 > After the environment has loaded, you may need to run the following command in the terminal to install the necessary Python dependencies: `pip --disable-pip-version-check --no-cache-dir install --user -r src/AIDocumentPipeline/requirements.txt`

-Once the Dev Container is up and running, continue to the [run the sample](#run-the-sample) section.
+Once the Dev Container is up and running, continue to the [deployment](#deployment) section.

 ### Setup on Local Machine